The-SS/recipe_analysis/README.md

 The script saves three `.gml` files: one for the reduced graph, one for the projection on ingredients, and one for the projection on the recipes.
 Simply update the list of locations and run the script.

+### Nutrients Graphs
+The `nutrients_graph_processing.py` script processes the graph by
+1. Using the recipes from the "Ingredients Graphs" section
+2. Only keeping five nutrients: Fats, Protein, Carbs, Sugars, Fiber
+3. Reweighing the edges to percentage weight of the five nutrients
+4. Removing edges with low weight
+5. Creating a bipartite graph for the remaining nutrients and ingredients
+6. Creating the 1-mode projections onto the nutrients and ingredients

+The script prints out some data (number of nodes/edges before/after the removal of nodes).

+The script saves three `.gml` files: one for the reduced graph, one for the projection on nutrients, and one for the projection on the recipes.
+Simply update the list of locations and run the script.

+## Analyzing the graphs